mirkoappel/Vibe-Coding-Callenge-CO2-Browser-Game/README.md

 ### The Challenge

-**Design and develop a browser game that playfully shows how many trees a person in Germany would need to plant to offset their annual CO₂ emissions – or create another original approach that makes CO₂ impact and compensation tangible and interactive.**
+Design and develop a browser game that playfully shows how many trees a person in Germany would need to plant to offset their annual CO₂ emissions – or create another original approach that makes CO₂ impact and compensation tangible and interactive.

-There are no limits to creativity:
+**There are no limits to creativity:**
-🌳 Whether it's a tree-planting simulator, flight-mile clicker, clothing impact calculator or CO₂ quiz – everything is welcome that makes **knowledge experiential**.
+Whether it's a tree-planting simulator, flight-mile clicker, clothing impact calculator or CO₂ quiz – everything is welcome that makes **knowledge experiential**.

 ---